Chinese Chicken Salad – A Vintage Recipe

 For the dressing:

-• Salt and pepper to taste
+• Salt and pepper – To taste.

 For the Salad

-• Red bell pepper – Sliced.
+• Red bell pepper – Any color bell pepper works.

-• Black sesame seeds – Optional garnish.
+• Black sesame seeds – White sesame seeds work too.

 How To Make Chinese Chicken Salad